shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 * But he was a man who believed productivity depended on the maximum use of all fixed assets.
 It was the number one rule in the new environment.

 * Such a guy would give nothing up.
 Except by accident.
 Foxes and squirrels had numerous admirable qualities, but they didn’t get college degrees.
 There would be some kind of side door.
 Some kind of trigger.
 Maybe approval.
 Billy was the type of guy who most likely never had much.
 Maybe he could be stroked into prideful reminiscences, about the deals he had done.

+### Blue Moon 4/5

+Jack reacher himself fights 2 mobs - Ukrainian and Albanian.
+This one feels more like Rambo, not classic Jack Reacher.
+But still a solid book and nice thing to listen.

+* "Suddenly I realize I should be happy with the status quo.
+Where would I find enough honest men to run your operations?
+Apparently I can’t even find enough to run my own."

+* The kindness of strangers, Reacher said.
+Makes the world go round.
+Some guy wrote a play about it.

+* Ten years later, at forty, she was still doing well, but she felt her trajectory had slowed.
+Her acceleration had been blunted.
+She could see her ceiling above her.
+She would sit at her desk and think, is this it?

+* At first it went pretty well. ... and two or three times in the first year it looked like they might make it to the top of the hill.
+But they didn’t.
+Not quite.
+The second year was the same.
+Still glossy and glamorous and cutting edge and the next big thing, but nothing actually happened.
+The third year was worse.
+Investors got nervous.
+The cash spigot was turned way down.
+But they hung in, lean and mean.
+They rented two floors of their building.
+No more pizza or candy.
+The massage tables were folded up and put away.
+They worked harder than ever, side by side in cramped quarters, still determined, still confident.

+* He sensed the physical release in her.
+Some kind of bone-deep animal satisfaction.
+But something else also.
+Something more.
+She felt safe.
+She felt safe, and warm, and protected.
+She was luxuriating in it.
+She was celebrating the fact she was feeling it.

+* "Are you married?" - "No, The decision is only fifty per cent mine, I guess that would explain it".

+* Did they teach you kicking down doors in the Corps?
+No, they gave us bazookas ...  stamp your foot flat through the door. ...
+Nearest the keyhole.
+That’s where the tongue of the lock is.
+That’s where the most amount of wood has been chiselled out of the frame.
+Hence where it’s weakest.
+That’s what you’re looking for.
+It’s always the frame that breaks.
+Never the door.

+* Not good.
+What the military academies would call a tactical challenge.
+A head-on assault against a numerically superior opponent in a tightly constrained battle space.
+Added to which, the guys from the street corners would fold into the action from the rear.
+Bad guys in front, bad guys behind, no body armour, no grenades, no automatic weapons, no shotguns, no flamethrower.

+* It’s something they teach you in the army.
+The only thing under your direct control is how hard you work.
+In other words, if you really, really buckle down today, and you get the intelligence, the planning, and the execution each a hundred per cent exactly correct, then you are bound to prevail. ...
+What they really mean is, if you fail today, it’s completely your own fault.

+### Past Tense 3/5
+Reacher is looking for his father in a city.
+Lots of detective work.
+Don't remember much more.

+* Why would a person want a fireplace in an entrance lobby?
+I think historically it was designed to repel.
+It was defensive.
+Like the campfire burning in the mouth of the cave.
+It was intended to keep predators at bay.

+# Short Stories:

+### Cleaning the gold 3/5
+A short story where they were able to put some action and plot twist.
+Narration wasn't the best, but it's ok for it's 2 hours.

+* ... he made a show of ducking under the low ceiling, mostly because Baldani had a foot of clearance.
+The major looked up at Will with a specific kind of fury in his eyes.
+Small Man’s Hysteria, Will’s girlfriend called it, and she should know because she was taller than Baldani, too.

+* The kid turned out to be thirty, and Reacher liked him a lot.
+A good age.
+Reacher remembered it well.
+The endless energy.
+The passion.
+Plus the guy was smart.
+And polite, but in a civilized way, not obsequious.

+* The guy didn’t feel like a soldier.
+Certain words.
+He was totally willing to take instruction, but not unthinking reflex automatic.
+Not like the Army.
+He was a little closed up.
+He had a personal secret.
+Not possible, in the big green machine.
+It would have been beaten out of him long ago.

+* The courts had extrapolated this contents of the mind reasoning to everything from opening your phone with your fingerprint to using your biometrics to unlock your computer.
+As far as self-incrimination went, there was nothing more self than your physical person.
+Your thoughts, like remembering a combination or a phone passcode, belonged solely to you.
+Your fingerprints, your eyes, your face, the shape of your ears, your walking gait, and especially your DNA—these were yours alone, and the courts were loath to turn them against you without a damn good cause.

+* A brig is on a ship.
+We’d be confined to the stockade, Captain Wolfe